AlphonsusNguyen/cybersecurity-certificate-notes/5 Assets, Threats, and Vulnerabilities/2 Protect organizational assets.md

 ## Access controls

 Manage authentication, authorization, and accountability of information (AAA framework).
+Basic auth works by sending an identifier every time a user communicates with a web page.
+But not secured.
+Https is preferred nowadays
+OAuth is an open-standard authorization protocol that shares designated access between applications.
+You can tell Google it's OK to share info of your profile to create an account on another website.
+OAuth uses API tokens to verify access between you and a service provider.
+An API token is a small block of encrypted code that contains information about a user.
+These tokens contain things like your identity, site permissions, and more

 - Authentication: "Who are you?"
   1. Knowledge: Something user known.